Are you interested in selling or consigning your artwork?

 Birger Sandzen

-A man of many diverse talents and interests, Sandzen was very influential in the art community in Kansas, making arrangements for exhibitions and organizing art clubs.
+A man of many diverse talents and interests, Sandzén was very influential in the art community in Kansas, making arrangements for exhibitions and organizing art clubs.
 He painted murals for several branches of the U.S. Postal service and also worked as a book illustrator.
 His personal art collection included hundreds of paintings and drawings of the American west.
 He was also a talented etcher, engraver, and lithographer, producing many editions of scenes from Kansas and Colorado.

-He is best known for his colorful, dynamic landscapes featuring mountain lakes and rivers, boulders, aspen trees and rustic buildings.
+Sandzén is best known for his vibrant color palettes, bold brushwork, and expressionist landscapes inspired by the American West.
+He featured colorful, dynamic landscapes depicting mountain lakes and rivers, boulders, aspen trees and rustic buildings.
 One of the artist's favorite locations was the Smoky Hill River area of central Kansas.
-In 1916 he visited Colorado, where he was inspired by the natural beauty of the land in the area, particularly the breathtaking settings offered by Rocky Mountain National Park, Estes Park and the Dillon Pinnacles, a group of towering volcanic formations that dominate the Curecanti National Recreation Area's landscape.
+In 1916 he visited Colorado, where he was inspired by the natural beauty of the land in the area, particularly the breathtaking settings offered by the Rocky Mountain National Park, Estes Park and the Dillon Pinnacles, a group of towering volcanic formations that dominate the Curecanti National Recreation Area's landscape.
 He also taught some classes at the Broadmoor Hotel, Denver College, and Utah State College.
-The style and spirit of his works, though uniquely individual, varied throughout his career from Pointillist and Fauvist, to Expressionist and Post-Impressionist.
-All of this fascinating artist's works throughout his career can certainly be described as dramatic, exciting and vibrant.

 For additional information, visit: